-- A. Purpose: To provide guidelines for removing students from an educational setting who are suspected of being substance impaired. - B. Procedure: when a perceived impairment is reasonably suspected to be drug and or alcohol related, the faculty member or faculty designee must take immediate action to relieve the student of her/his duties and remove the student from the clinical or classroom area.
-The immediate goal is to provide for the safety of patients, the public, students and the student who is suspected of being substance impaired.
+- A. Purpose: To provide guidelines for removing students from an educational setting who are suspected of being substance impaired. - B. Procedure: when a perceived impairment is reasonably suspected to be drug and or alcohol related, the faculty member or faculty designee must take immediate action to relieve the student of her/his duties and remove the student from the clinical or classroom

 - C. Suspicion of Substance abuse (Faculty Member Responsibilities): - 1.
 In a teaching situation, when a faculty member or faculty designee perceives the odor of alcohol or observes behaviors such as, but not limited to, slurred speech, unsteady gait, or confusion, which causes the faculty member or designee to suspect the student is impaired by a substance, the faculty member or designee must: - a.
-Immediately consult with another faculty member or faculty designee for verificatio of suspicions. - b.
+Immediately consult with another faculty member or faculty designee for verification of suspicions. - b.
 Conduct the verification in a confidential and respectful manner. - c.
 Upon verification by the second person: - i.
 Immediately inform the student as to why actions are being taken to relieve the student of her/his duties. - ii.
 Ask the student if she/he will consent to undergo a drug/alcohol screening test. - iii.
-Inform the student that the student will need to attend a meeting with the dean of the dean's substance abuse designee, the faculty member, and a Substance Abuse Committee member.
+Inform the student that the student will need to attend a meeting with the dean or the dean's substance abuse designee, the faculty member, and a Substance Abuse Committee member.
 The meeting will be scheduled within 48 hours or within two working days of the incident. - iv.
 Make arrangements to transport the student for a "for cause" drug/alcohol screening test or to the student's home. - v.
 Remove the student from the immediate educational setting and have either the faculty member or designee remain with the student until transport. - vi.
 Inform the dean of the Edson College of Nursing and Health Innovation or the dean's substance abuse designee of the incident and the accompanying circumstances. - vii.
-Arrange for a meeting within 48 hours or two working days with the dean or the dean's designee, a member of the Substance Abuse Committee, the student and to faculty member who reported the incident, to discuss the incident and determinations to be taken. - 2.
+Arrange for a meeting within 48 hours or two working days with the dean or the dean's designee, a member of the Substance Abuse Committee, the student and the faculty member who reported the incident, to discuss the incident and determine actions to be taken. - 2.
 Student Agreement to Drug/Alcohol Testing and Transport: - a.
-If the student agrees to drug/alcohol testing, the faculty member or designee will ask the student to sign the "Consent for Screening and Transportation" form (Form A) - b.
+If the student agrees to drug/alcohol testing, the faculty member or designee will ask student to sign the "Consent for Screening and Transportation" form (Form A) - b.
 After the student signs the consent form, the faculty member will then contact the contracted transportation organization, who will transport the student to a designated drug screening center. - c.
 The student is to remain in visual contact with faculty member or designee from the time the contracted transportation organization is contacted until the student is picked up. - 3.
 Student Refusal to Submit to a For Cause Drug/Alcohol Test and/or Transport: If the student refuses to submit to a for cause drug/alcohol screening test even though the faculty member has confirmed her or his suspicion with another person or if the student admits to using alcohol or other substances prior to the suspect conduct, the following actions will be taken: